-1000.
+- 1000.
 Introduction to Computer Literacy (1).
 An introduction to basic computer skills for those not prepared to enter the computer classes offered in the School of Education.
-Only the grades "S" (Satisfactory) and "U" (Unsatisfactory) will be assigned.
+Only the grades S (Satisfactory) and U (Unsatisfactory) will be assigned.
 This course does not fulfill the Educational Technology requirement of the School of Education.
 Any undergraduate student who wishes to take Educational Technology must take this course or provide proof of competencies (which are available in the School of Education) before being allowed to register for the Educational Technology classes offered in the School of Education.
-These classes will be offered as workshops at various times throughout the semester.
+These classes will be offered as workshops at various times throughout the semester. - 4000.

-4000.
 Principles of Teaching in Diverse Environments (3).
 Pr., admission to Professional Education.
 An introduction to basic principles of teaching including planning, classroom environments, and relationship skills; teaching strategies for diverse student abilities; multicultural education; professionalism; and classroom management.
-Field experiences will be provided.
+Field experiences provided. - 4050.

-4050.
 Teaching in Middle and Secondary Schools (3).
 Pr., admission to Professional Education; SCED 4000.

-Attention is given to instructional methods, the learning process, and evaluation of learning in middle and secondary school settings; theory and application of curriculum development for various academic disciplines.
+Attention given to instructional methods, the learning process, and evaluation of learning in middle and secondary school settings; theory and application of curriculum development for various academic disciplines.
 Special needs of adolescents will be addressed.

-4100.
+- 4100.
 Teaching Methods for Secondary Language Arts (3).
 Pr., admission to Professional Education; SCED 4000 and SCED 4050.
 Required course for all students teaching secondary language arts.
 Provides specific instructional strategies and techniques for teaching language arts.
-Curriculum standards and assessment strategies will be reviewed.
-Field experiences will be provided.
+Curriculum standards and assessment strategies reviewed.
+Field experiences provided. - 4110.

-4110.
 Teaching Methods for Secondary Mathematics (3).
 Pr., admission to Professional Education; SCED 4000 and SCED 4050.
 Required course for all students teaching secondary mathematics.
-Provides specific instructional strategies and techniques for teaching mathematics; curriculum standards and assessment strategies will be reviewed.
-Field experiences will be provided.
+Provides specific instructional strategies and techniques for teaching mathematics; curriculum standards and assessment strategies reviewed.
+Field experiences provided. - 4120.

-4120.
 Teaching Methods for Middle School (3).
 Pr., admission to Professional Education; SCED 4000 and SCED 4050.
 Required for all students seeking middle school certification.
-Specific techniques for teaching middle school are addressed: teaming, interdisciplinary themes and units, exploratory courses, and advisor/advisee programs.
-Middle school philosophy and field experiences are included.
+Specific techniques for teaching middle school addressed: teaming, interdisciplinary themes and units, exploratory courses, and advisor/advisee programs.
+Middle school philosophy and field experiences included. - 4130.

-4130.
 Teaching Methods for Secondary Science (3).
 Pr., admission to Professional Education; SCED 4000 and SCED 4050.
 Required course for all students teaching secondary science.
-Provides specific instructional strategies and techniques for teaching science; curriculum standards and assessment strategies will be reviewed.
-Field experiences will be provided.
+Provides specific instructional strategies and techniques for teaching science; curriculum standards and assessment strategies reviewed.
+Field experiences provided. - 4140.

-4140.
 Teaching Methods for Secondary Social Science (3).
 Pr., admission to Professional Education; SCED 4000 and SCED 4050.
 Required course for all students teaching secondary social science.
-Provides specific instructional strategies and techniques for teaching social studies; curriculum standards and assessment strategies will be reviewed.
-Field experiences will be provided.
+Provides specific instructional strategies and techniques for teaching social studies; curriculum standards and assessment strategies reviewed.
+Field experiences provided. - 4152.

-- 4152.
 Teaching Methods for Art (3).
-Pr., admission to Professional Education; SCED 4000 and SCED 4050. - Required course for all students teaching art.
-Provides specific instructional strategies and techniques for teaching art; curriculum standards and assessment strategies will be reviewed.
-Field experiences will be provided. - 4924.
+Pr., admission to Professional Education; SCED 4000 and SCED 4050.
+Required course for all students teaching art.
+Provides specific instructional strategies and techniques for teaching art; curriculum standards and assessment strategies reviewed.
+Field experiences provided. - 4500.
+Relationship Skills in the Classroom (3).
+Pr., admission to professional education.
+Emphasizes effective relationships within classrooms at the secondary levels.
+Focus on this effective classroom management, including discipline and classroom procedures. - 4924.
 Professional Internship in Secondary Education (1-9).
 Pr., admission to Internship.
 Students are placed in public schools for supervised teaching experiences.
 Students must submit an application for internship approved by their advisor to the director of laboratory programs. - 4982.
 Bachelor's Comprehensive Examination (0).
 Pr., departmental approval.
 A comprehensive exam to evaluate undergraduate study.

-Dr. Larry C. Mullins, Dean
+SCHOOL OF LIBERAL ARTS Dr. Larry C. Mullins, Dean

-Anthropology Music

-English Philosophy

-Fine Arts Pre-Social Work

-Foreign Language Sociology

-Geography Speech Communication

-Gerontology Speech-Language

-History Pathology and Audiology

-International Studies Theatre

-Mass Communication Liberal Arts

-School of Liberal Arts
+Anthropology English Fine Arts Foreign Geography Gerontology History International Studies Mass Communication Music Philosophy Pre-Social Work Language Sociology Speech Communication Speech-Language Pathology and Audiology Theatre Liberal Arts